K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_api_service_metering.md

   <tr>
   	<td colspan ="2">CF-ABACUS</td>
     <td>Aggregates usage information collected as a CF-ABACUS core function.<br>
-CF-ABACUS is installed in the form of micro-service in CF after CF installation.
+CF-ABACUS is installed in the form of a micro-service in CF after CF installation.
 See the following for details.<br>
 https://github.com/cloudfoundry-incubator/cf-abacus
 </td>
   </tr>